YOUR DEFINITIVE wedding photography

 Try to avoid scheduling your ceremony between the hours of 11am and 2pm.
 This is when the sun is at it's highest point in the sky and leads to some really harshly lit photos.

 Worried about weather?
+Don't sweat the rain.
 Overcast and drizzly days lead to BEAUTIFUL photos.
 Cloudy weather softens the light and makes skin tones look creamy and soft.

 If you have a choice is ceremony location, choosing one with the setting sun behind your officiant will help you and your bridal party avoid being squinty in photos and will give you that beautiful glow.